Jack Campbell (ice hockey)

-Jack Campbell (born January 9, 1992) is an American professional ice hockey goaltender for the Edmonton Oilers of the National Hockey League (NHL).
+Jack Campbell (born January 9, 1992) is an American professional ice hockey goaltender who is an unrestricted free agent.
 Prior to his professional career, Campbell played for the Windsor Spitfires and Sault Ste.
 Marie Greyhounds of the Ontario Hockey League.
 He was selected in the first round (11th overall) by the Dallas Stars in the 2010 NHL Entry Draft and made his NHL debut in 2013.
 After spending several years in the minors, Campbell was traded to the Los Angeles Kings, serving as the team's backup before joining the Toronto Maple Leafs in 2020, where he emerged as an effective starting netminder and was named an NHL All-Star in 2022.
-He left Toronto after the 2021–22 season to sign with the Oilers.
+He left Toronto after the 2021–22 season to sign with the Edmonton Oilers.
+Performing poorly with the Oilers, he was waived by the team in November 2023 and assigned to their AHL affiliate, the Condors, before being bought out at the end of the season.

 Internationally, Campbell has represented the United States at both a junior and senior level.
 During the 2010 World Junior Ice Hockey Championships, Campbell backstopped the Americans to a victory over the Canadians in the gold medal game.